romelBen/k3s-raspby-home-project/README.md

 Finally, being provisioning your cluster using the following command:
 `ansible-playbook site.yml -i inventory/k3s-cluster/hosts.ini`

+# Kubeconfig
+To get access to your Kubernetes cluster, use this command:
+`scp debian@master_ip:~/.kube/config ~/.kube/config`

 # Acknowledgements
 This project could not be achieved without the help of Rancher's k3s-ansible repo.
 Please refer to repo [k3s-ansible](https://github.com/k3s-io/k3s-ansible) which uses Ansible to install k3s on Raspberry's ARM chips.
 This repo is extremely helpful.
 Note: I would recommend using k3s on Raspberry Pi's since k8s is power hungry when it comes to resources.
 Best to stick with k3s.